TooTallNate/react-tela/README.md

     -   Has not been updated in years, and is not currently maintained.
 -   [`react-konva`](https://www.npmjs.com/package/react-konva)
     -   Awesome and very mature.
 Would love to have just been able to use this.
-    -   It relies on `react-dom`, which is pretty large, and
+    -   It relies on `react-dom`, which is pretty large, and makes the assumption that a DOM is actually available.